Tutorial: Creating a native view

 Example app

-Now we can update the example app to show an alert when the page has loaded.
-Copy in the following code, then rebuild and run your app, and you should see the alert!
+Update the example app to show an alert when the page has loaded.
+Copy the following code, then rebuild and run your app, and you'll see the alert!

 example/App.tsx